top of page

 Equipment nameplate data is especially important.
 Voltage, phase, full-load current, minimum circuit ampacity, maximum overcurrent protection, and other manufacturer requirements may affect the circuiting and distribution design.
 A preliminary equipment list without electrical specifications may not provide enough information to complete the calculations.

 Where the existing drawings are incomplete or do not reflect current conditions, additional photos, panel information, field verification, or documentation from the project team may be required.
-If a site visit or additional as-built verification is needed, it will be identified in the proposal.
+If additional existing-condition verification is needed, Red Dog will identify the field information required before the design is completed.

 If the added load cannot be supported by the existing distribution system, the project may require a new feeder or panel, a transformer change, recircuiting of existing loads, or an electrical service upgrade or modification.
 Projects that install or modify significant electrical loads may also require coordination with the serving utility, depending on the existing service and the proposed work.
 For projects served by LADWP, new or modified electrical loads, equipment, or meters may require coordination through the utility’s construction-service process.